 - Limited anticipated number of open positions in this plan year. - Limited outreach due to unanticipated budget deficiencies.
-This will limit our outreach and effectiveness of recruitment efforts. - Unwillingness of employees to self-identify, including individuals with disabilities.
+This will limit our outreach and effectiveness of recruitment efforts.
+Continue to research and gather data on ways to effectively recruit via social media and Indeed. - Unwillingness of employees to self-identify, including individuals with disabilities.
 This will affect the representation of employees in this protected group.